tsitle/rpi5_camera_streaming_server/README.md

 The frame processors "perspective transformation" and "translation" require the camera image to be calibrated first.

+Camera calibration assumes that the camera is mounted stationary and the plane it is looking at will also remain constant in its relation to the camera's axis.
+The distance between the plane and the camera may vary though.
+The calibration and the subsequent automatic perspective transformation will then attempt to straighten out the camera image.

 ## Accessing the HTTP Server and MJPEG Stream

 The HTTP server will provide a very basic HTML page that displays the MJPEG stream.